Written by Nellie Griffin

 6. Virtual and Augmented Reality Treatment

-Perhaps the most significant advances in physical therapy technology have come in the form of virtual reality (VR) and augmented reality (AR) treatment.
+Perhaps the most significant advances in new physical therapy techniques have come in the form of virtual reality (VR) and augmented reality (AR) treatment.
 The use of VR in physical therapy and across the healthcare sector is expected to grow by more than 25 percent by 2028, as physical therapists learn to become more dependent on immersive, computer-generated environments that can improve patient treatment and boost patient motivation levels.

 7. Robotic Physical Therapy Treatments